-To solve the problems of high heating and freezing with the collector, Wang et al. [18] use a dual-coupled collector (PCM).
-When the temperature of the water rises a lot, The PCM (high-melting) absorbs heat. and transforms during melting from a solid-state substance to a liquid-state substance on other hand, storing excess heat.
-Low melting point (PCM) freezes slowly and removes heat at low temperatures, which prevents the compound from freezing.
-The researchers discovered a slight improvement in the (F.P.S.C) thermal performance, Fig. 7.
+To solve the problems of high heating and freezing with the collector, Wang et al. [18] used a dual-coupled collector (PCM).
+When the temperature of the water rises significantly, the PCM (high-melting) absorbs heat and transforms from a solid-state substance to a liquid-state substance, thus storing excess heat.
+The low melting point PCM freezes slowly and removes heat at low temperatures, which prevents the compound from freezing.
+The researchers discovered a slight improvement in the (F.P.S.C) thermal performance, as shown in Fig. 7.